Meet the Hospice Team

 patient and family are met physically, spiritually, socially and

-Dr. Kaur, UnityPoint Hospice Medical Director, works closely
+Dr. Younger, UnityPoint Hospice Medical Director, works closely

 with each patient's doctor to provide oversight and assistance as needed

 for Hospice care.
-She is involved with patient care meetings, is
+He is involved with patient care meetings, is

 available for consultation and may visit Hospice patients in their home